-Visit the Kichwa in Ecuador’s Amazon basin
+Visiting the Kichwa tribe in Ecuador’s Amazon basin

-One of the local expat groups arranged an excursion to Ecuador’s Oriente, the easternmost part of the country that is a part of the Amazon basin.
+We joined an excursion to Ecuador’s Oriente, the easternmost part of the country that is a part of the Amazon basin.
 Our itinerary included a Kichwa (Quechua) village visit to learn about their culture.

 A few of their adorable little children acted as welcoming committee.
 They took every chance they could find to pose for our cameras.